saposs-org/saposs-docs/docs/intro-saposs-wf.md

 # Introduce Saposs WF

 Saposs WF is a Windows desktop application which was built on Saposs Framework.
-It assists you to create any desktop application which will become easier to maintain.
+It assists you to build any desktop application which will become easier to maintain.

 ## Why using Saposs WF?

-Saposs WF provides you a friendly UI to manage all components.
+Saposs WF provides you a simple UI to manage all components.
 Additionally, you're able to configure the settings.

 ## How does Saposs WF work?